exercism/v3/languages/csharp/reference/exercise-concepts/gigasecond.md

 [Example implementation](https://github.com/exercism/csharp/blob/master/exercises/gigasecond/Example.cs)

+## Object-oriented
+- Classes: used on the template.
+- Encapsulation: used on the template and test class
+- Methods: used on the template
+- Methods arguments: the time is passed as an argument
+- Immutability: some people define a `const` variable representing the gigasecond value
+- Static classes: used on the template, the class is defined as `static`
+- Static class members: the method `Add` is `static`, and it is always accessed by the class name

 ## General

-- classes:
-    - static classes: a static class cannot be instantiated. the exercise defines from the beginning the class `Gigasecond`
-    - the tested method is defined in a class
-- methods:
-    - used as the main entry point for the exercise
+- Namespaces: used on the template.
-    - methods arguments: the time is passed as an argument
-    - return values: returning a value from a method
-    - static class members: the method is defined as static, and it is always accessed by the class name, not the instance name.

-- scoping
+- Exception handling: some people use that to detect errors.
+Even though it is not required by the tests.
+- Nullability: some people need to check for nulls.
-    - use `{` and `}` to denote scoping
+- Scoping: use `{` and `}` to denote scoping
-    - visibility: making tested method and tested class `public`
+- Visibility: making tested method and tested class `public`
-    - imports: import types through `using` statements

-- numbers:
-    - floating point numbers: AddSeconds method has a double, as an input parameter
+- Numbers: AddSeconds method has a `double`, as the input parameter

-## Approach: functional
-- expression-bodied members: using DateTime.AddSeconds is possible to write the method as a single line.
-Writing the method as an expression-bodied member, would makes the code cleaner

-### Types
-- numbers:
+- Dates: using DateTime
-    - digit separator (`_`): Using this separator, it is easier to read the big value of gigasecond
+- Numbers - Digit separator (`_`): Using this separator, it is easier to read the big value of gigasecond

-- immutability: defining the gigasecond value with `const` keyword; gigasecond value is an immutable value which is known at compile time and do not change for the life of the program
+## Functional
+- Expression-bodied members: some solutions include method written as expression-bodied member